simonse-projects/author-site/_posts/2020-02-06-follow-up-to-the-fatuous-feline.md

 The cartoon is set in the desert, reportedly based upon the terrain in Coconino County, Arizona.
 The characters speak in a strange dialect using flowery expressions.
 Here is an example: “Ooy, He’s saying something at you – Ooy, it sims to be something in werra roughish, and werra uncootish lengwidge.”
 Krazy Kat often calls Ignatz her “l’ill ainjil.”

 The strip also had a kind of self-knowledge, which was unusual for its time.
 In one cartoon, Officer Pupp berates the cartoonist for not finishing his drawing of the jail in time to lock up Ignatz.
-In another, Ignatz walks off leaving his word bubble behind on the page.
-Krazy Kat retrieves it and ties it to his tail.
+In another, Krazy walks off leaving his/her word bubble behind on the page.
+Ignatz retrieves it and ties it to Krazy's tail.

 A number of animated cartoons were made of the strip, none of them very good.
 The most well-known (which I remember watching as a child) was the King Features version.
 In these, Krazy Kat was clearly drawn to be female and the storylines were dumbed down.
 Intellectual and self-referencing, it was not, as you can see here: